Bullfighting to end in Spain's Catalonia, for now

 Spain's economic woes could also be a factor as regional governments such as Catalonia are under enormous pressure to cut spending and help the country trim its public deficit as it tries to dodge the euro zone debt crisis.

-Such austerity measures could make it difficult for the Catalonian government to pay Monumentals owner, Pedro Balana, several million euros for the building.
+Such austerity measures could make it difficult for the Catalonian government to pay El Monumental's owner, Pedro Balana, several million euros for the building.

 BULLFIGHTING DYING OUT